nanassound/midi_ctrl/README.md

 # MIDICtrl

-**Control your Arturia MicroFreak synthesizer with AI**
+**Control Arturia MicroFreak synthesizer with AI**

-MIDICtrl is an HTTP-based [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that bridges MCP-compatible LLMs with your Arturia MicroFreak synthesizer.
+MIDICtrl is an HTTP-based [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server that bridges MCP-compatible LLMs with Arturia MicroFreak synthesizer.
 Adjust parameters, switch oscillator types, or explore sounds—all through natural language conversation.
 Works with any LLM client that supports the MCP protocol.

 ```
 You: "Make the filter brighter and increase resonance"